Debbie Petherick Registered MBACP (Accred)

 - A therapeutic relationship which is centred on your needs.

-- Space to explore difficult feelings and generate personal change in a safe, confidential, non-judgemental environment which can help develop confidence and a greater sense of wellbeing.
+- A non-judgemental environment which can help develop confidence and a greater sense of wellbeing.

 - New coping mechanisms and/or ways of dealing with conflicts.